 By having a clear goal, you can ensure that everything on your blog, from the homepage banner to your content, is all directing people towards that end objective.

 Now it’s time to think about fitness blog ideas… What exactly will your blog be about?
 Try to ensure it’s about something you love, or you’re passionate about sharing.
 Learning how to start a fitness blog can be fun but make sure it’s not something you’ll get bored with after a few months.

 Niche down as much as you can.
 What makes you different?

 The fitness niche may seem like a saturated market but everybody has a unique twist that they can put on it.
 It might be the type of workouts you’re interested in, style of healthy cookery, unique approach to stress management, or previous experience that sets you apart.

-The secret of how to start a fitness blog that’s successful in 2018 is that you must define your niche.
+The secret to starting a successful fitness blog (or any business for that matter) is that you must define your niche.
 Here are a few different fitness blog ideas to get you started…

 - Fitness food blog – share healthy recipes and workouts with a clean eating blog or vegan fitness blog

 - Sports-specific fitness blog – create a training blog for triathletes, footballers, or surfers

 - Fitness lifestyle blog – combine two passions with a fitness fashion blog